freethefoot/freethefoot/_pages/team.md

 <p>For many years, I had a very interesting career in political affairs and technology - but I had blinders on.
 Every day, I was impacted (but many times unaware) of stressors like pollution, traffic, lack of access to nature, burn-out, inactivity and more.</p>

 <p>Slowly, I gained balance by learning and practicing various movement arts, schools of thought, and therapies.
-And along the way I met incredibly passionate people.
-Everyone sought the same social improvements for their clients, their families, and themselves.
+And along the way I met incredibly passionate people.</p>

+<p>Everyone sought the same social improvements for their clients, their families, and themselves.
 But despite greater knowledge and technological advancements, society seems to have fallen behind.</p>

 <p>That's why I started FreeTheFoot - to fill these gaps with the knowledge and resources we have today.</p>